lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 However, I argue that it occasionally falls short in capturing the emergent properties of a larger whole.
 The complexity of real-world biology does not always allow for the isolation of a single variable from the rest of the system.
 Nor does changing one variable in a system always lead to predictable changes.
-For examples of the former, this thesis describes such a system.
+For examples of the former, you will find this thesis describes such a system: a plant who's main symbiont cannot survive without its host.
-For the latter, recent attempts at microbiome editing exemplify this limitation.
+For the latter, recent attempts at microbiome\footnote{A microbiome is the collection of all microbial organisms associated with an organ or organism.} editing\footnote{Microbiome editing refers to the stable intentional modification of a microbiome by adding or subtracting microbes or metabolic functions in microbes.} exemplify this limitation.
-A microbiome is the collection of all microbial organisms associated with an organ or organism.
+Such a collection often contains millions of cells from hundreds of species or strains, if not more.
-Such a collection often contains millions of cells from hundreds of strains, if not more.
+Experiments that attempt microbiome editing by replacing a single edited microbe often fail to effect lasting change [@Bai2023; @Mueller2015a].
-It is overly optimistic to take one of these strains, edit it—often genetically—and expect a robust change.
+Instead, a perspective of the entire (eco)system and lessons from ecology may be required for sustained microbiome editing [@Albright2022].
-Plenty of examples in the literature support this view [@Bai2023; @Mueller2015a].
+From the systems perspective, it makes more sense to edit the microbiome as a whole.
-Instead, a perspective of the entire (eco)system and lessons from macroecology may be required for sustained microbiome editing [@Albright2022].
+In practice, one can engineer synthetic groups or edit pre-existing consortia of bacteria that support a new functionality.
-This necessitates a systems perspective.
+Additional, one may manipulate the microbiome environment to favour the newly edited bacteria (reviewed in @Bai2023).

 Even within the confines of a cell, the reductionist view of biology is subject to scrutiny.
 Mechanistic studies often investigate the workings of single components within the cell, perhaps placing them into metabolic pathways.